jhu-ip/cs220-f25/assign/hw3.md

 This program will find the valid word (based on a provided word list) in a 2D grid of characters that has the highest total point value, based on Scrabble letter points (https://en.wikipedia.org/wiki/Scrabble_letter_distributions).
 In order to do this, your program will accept two command-line arguments: the name of a text file containing the character grid and the name of a text file containing words that will be considered valid.

 The program only needs to search for words that are contained in one row, in the forward only direction.
 In this respect the problem is much simpler than a traditional word search in which words may appear in multiple directions and dimensions.
 However, you have the additional twist of needing to find the highest point word in the grid, without knowing in advance what words the grid contains.
 Instead your program will need to efficiently search for each possible substring of each row to see if it appears in the word list.
 If it does, compute the total point value and save this as the best so far if it is higher than any previous words.
-(In the case of multiple words with the same highest value, the first one found should be the result, where the searching begins from the top row, left-most character.)
+Ties: in the case of multiple words with the same highest value, the first one found should be the result, where the searching begins from the top row, left-most character.

 We have specific requirements detailed below regarding the structure of your solution code (see Implementation Requirements), test code that must be submitted (see Testing) and use of a makefile (see Makefile).
 Please read through the entire homework description (including Hints) before you begin.